rism-digital/verovio-reference-book/_book/07-contributing/01-guidelines.md

 *As it stands, the codebase is not consistently following this convention*

+#### Static methods

+Regroup `static` methods in the class declaration and at the end of the implementation file.

 ### Comments

 Comments for describing methods can be grouped using `///@{` and `///@}` delimiters together with the `@name` indication: